There is a flood alert in effect. Please stay safe and follow the latest Flooding information and advice.

 While this closure is in place please follow the diversion signs on the ground.

-Visit the National Trails site for more information and access to an online map and .gpx file of the route.
+Visit the National Trails Hinkley Point Diversion page for more information and access to an online map and .gpx file of the route.

 Dogs on the Coast Path

-You are welcome to bring your dog to the King Charles III England Coast Path but you must ensure that it is under effective control at all times.
-This means the dog must be on a lead or if not on a lead it must be kept within sight and you must be aware of its actions and confident that the dog will return reliably and promptly when called.
-Dogs must always be on a short lead in the vicinity of livestock.
+You are welcome to bring your dog to the King Charles III England Coast Path, but you must make sure that it is under effective control at all times.
+This means the dog must be on a lead or if not on a lead it must be kept within sight.
+You must be aware of its actions and confident that the dog will return reliably and promptly when called.
+Dogs must always be on a short lead around livestock.

 At certain times of year in some locations, there may be additional restrictions on where dogs can go.
-Please obey any signs on the ground and stay out of areas where access with dogs is not allowed or keep your dog on a lead when requested to do so; where restrictions are in place they have been put there to protect sensitive wildlife or reduce problems around cattle.
+Please obey any signs and stay out of areas where access with dogs is not allowed or keep your dog on a lead when requested to do so.
+Where restrictions are in place, they have been put there to protect sensitive wildlife or reduce problems around cattle.

-To prevent the spread of infections and diseases associated with dog waste always clean up and remove your dog’s waste from the area and ensure that your dog has regular worming treatments.
+To prevent the spread of infections and diseases associated with dog waste, always clean up and remove your dog’s waste from the area.
+And make sure that your dog has regular worming treatments.

-For more information and guidance read our Guide for dog owners and dog walkers 529 KB PDF
+For more information and guidance read our Guide for dog owners and dog walkers.

 Trail Passport stamping stations